josuebecerra7/ISR/README.md

 ```

 ## More
-For more information check the PDF
+For more information check the wiki

 ## License
+ GNU GENERAL PUBLIC LICENSE <br>
+ Version 3, 29 June 2007